Academic Planning Guide

 - A certificated teacher has the primary responsibility for the student's instructional interaction.
 Instructional interaction between the teacher and the student involves two way communication that includes, but is not limited to, direct instruction, review of assignments, assessment, testing, progress monitoring, and evaluation of proficiencies.

-- To have credit from external courses applied to the BSD transcript an official transcript must be submitted to BASE.
+- To have credit from external courses applied to the BSD transcript an official transcript sent directly from the transcripting institution must be submitted to BASE.

 Credit Recovery Courses

-Students who receive a “D” or “F” grade may also repeat the course for a change of grade.
+Students who receive a “D” or “N” grade may also repeat the course for a change of grade.
 The “D” grade will convert to an “N” mark on the transcript, and the new course with the new grade will be recorded during the semester in which the class was retaken.
-For courses where an “F” was earned, the new grade will not replace the “F” on the transcript.
+For courses where an “N” was earned, the new grade will not replace the “N” on the transcript.
 Four-year colleges do not count D’s in core classes as meeting requirements for college entrance.
 It is recommended that students retake courses in which they earned a D. See counselors for details.

 Credit recovery options include: